engineblock/engineblock/eb-api/src/main/java/io/engineblock/activityapi/rates/RateLimiterInternals.md

 this is desirable, but not as an unlimited bursting which might allow the short-term measured op rate to be many times that of the target average rate.

-On the other side, you may prefer strict rate limiting from one call to the next.
+However, you may prefer strict rate limiting from one call to the next.
 In other words, you may require that with a 2000 ops/s rate limit, no two operations occur less than 500_000 ns apart.
-This is effectively the zero-bursting mode.
+This is called "Strict Rate Limiting".

+## Burst Compensation

-To support a mix of these two modes, a feature called *Limit Compensation* is added to the scheduling algorithm.
+To support a mix of these two modes, a feature called *Burst Compensation* is added to the scheduling algorithm.
 This feature takes any gap that exists between the next available time slice and the current system nanotime (the open time span) and reduces it by a fraction.
 The fraction is a power of two, but it is set loosely with a *ratio* of gap time, with an approximate register shift occurring only in the case of a blocked caller.
-This has the effect of closing the gap in a prescriptive way when it is opened.
-A limit compensation value of 0.25 will cause 1/4 of the gap to be closed, a value of 0.125 will cause 1/8 to be closed, and so forth.
+This has the effect of soaking up lead time that is not being used, but in a proportional way.

+A burst limit compensation value of 0.25 will cause 1/4 of the gap to be closed, a value of 0.125 will cause 1/8 to be closed, and so forth.
 Values in between are rounded down.
+This type of burst compensation is adaptive in that it will allow longer periods of idle callers to provide more catch-up time while also disallowing extended bursting to occur.
+Further study is needed to characterize how this manifests for different caller timings.

+As well, you may want to have the ability to catch up to an average target rate with some amount of constant bursting.
+In other words, you may want to set a target rate of R ops/s so long as the callers are keeping up with the allowed rate, but allow them to go 110% R rate when behind to catch up.
+This is represented with a strictness value of 1.1.
+Essentially, any strictness value greater than 1.0 is considered a burst allowance.
+This works out nicely in contrast to the burst compensation setting represented by strictness values less than 1.0, since they are mutually exclusive.

 A value of 0.0D disables limit compensation, which is will cause the rate limiter to only throttle once the average rate is achieved.
 A value of 1.0D will cause strict limiting between each iteration.
-In practice neither is best, as thread pools have timing jitter, GCs occur, and systems need to warm up to their achievable rates.
-By default, the limit compensation is set to 1/32.
+A value of 1.15D will allow for 15% overspeed relative to the target rate.
+In practice none of these is best, as thread pools have timing jitter, GCs occur, and systems need to warm up to their achievable rates.

+By default, the limit compensation is set to <s>1/32.</s> <em>TBD</em>